jastadd/jastaddgradle/README.md

 ## Gradle Compatibility

-This plugin is tested with the following Gradle versions:
+This plugin is integration tested with the following Gradle versions:

-* 2.8
-* 3.5
+* 6.0.1
-* 4.4.1
+* 6.9.1
-* 4.5
+* 7.2

-The Plugin is NOT compatible with these Gradle versions:
+The Plugin is known to not work with these Gradle versions:

 * 2.7